jeyrb/hass_mikrotik_sms/README.md

-Notify using SMS service via Mikrotik LTE router
+Notify using SMS service via LTE modem on a Mikrotik router.